 Magna Carta (also known as the Great Charter of Freedoms) was signed in 1215 in England.

 7 / 20

 When were the first companies in Canada formed?

 The first companies in Canada were formed during the French and British regimes and competed for the fur trade.

-When do Canadians celebrate Sir John A. Macdonald Day?
+When is Sir John A. Macdonald Day celebrated in Canada?

 Sir John A. Macdonald was a lawyer in Kingston, Ontario, a gifted politician and a colourful personality.
 Parliament has recognized January 11 as Sir John A. Macdonald Day.
 His portrait is on the $10 bill.

 How many judges on the Supreme Court of Canada are appointed by the Governor General?

 The Court was originally composed of six judges.
 In 1927, the number of Supreme Court judges was raised to seven, and the Court reached its present total of nine members in 1949.